-Alternatively, Linkerd also provides some of the features that are often associated with distributed tracing, including:
+Furthermore, Linkerd provides many of the features that are often associated with distributed tracing, without requiring configuration or application changes, including:

 - Live service topology and dependency graphs